 Bowenite

-It is the state gemstone of Rhode Island in the United States and you can see it there more frequently in jeweler stores.
-In 1967 Mrs. Lady Bird Johnson received ‘Our Mineral Heritage Brooch’ with a Bowenite cabochon in it.
+It is the state gemstone of Rhode Island in the United States, and you can see it there more frequently in jewelry stores.
+In 1967, Mrs. Lady Bird Johnson received the “Our Mineral Heritage Brooch’ with a Bowenite cabochon in it.

 Williamsite